jeffdoolittle/DbTransmogrifier/README.md

 It would be fairly trivial to extend it to support Oracle, SQL CE, Firebird, MySql or any other RDBMS (like MS Access).

-DBTransmogrifier is licensed under a BSD license.
+DbTransmogrifier is licensed under a BSD license.

+DbTransmogrifier is also available as a [NuGet package](http://nuget.org/packages/DbTransmogrifier/).

 Discovering Migrations
 ----------------------